 Read alouds, class meetings, teacher instructions: Level 0: no talking, raising hands for questions or comments

-Centers and STEM learning: Level 2: Peaceful collaboration/table talk volume
+Centers and STEM learning: Level 2 or 3: 6-inch voice=Peaceful collaboration/table talk volume

-Your child’s library class will be very structured with the goals of checking out new books for reading at home and also to maximize their time to focus on traditional library learning goals as well as incorporate STEM connections.
-I have worked with a district technology integrator to begin to develop a yearly curriculum that will utilize Library Centers.
+Your child’s library class will be very structured with the goals of checking out new books for reading at home and also to maximize their time to focus on traditional library learning goals as well as incorporate STEM (Science, Technology, Engineering, Math) connections.

-Your child will come to class each time and begin by checking out their books.
-Book check out time will be approximately 10 minutes.
+Your child will come to class and most usually begin by meeting on the carpet to hear a read aloud and/or discuss todays instructions for centers and activities.
+While activities and centers are taking place, students will be called in groups to check out books.
 I will help students in the first two months of school get used to finding their book(s) of choice quickly and checking out their own book using the library software.
-The collection itself will now be more user-friendly; divided into sections of interest that are clearly marked and easy to find.
+The collection itself will now be more user-friendly; divided into sections of interest that are clearly marked and easier to find.
 This will mean as long as a student can identify the type of book they want to read they will be able to locate a book quickly and check it out.

 Book check out will end approximately 3 weeks prior to the end of school.
 This is to ensure as many books are returned as possible.